Prototyping 101: Why it's Crucial for Product Design Success

 Exploring and testing different design concepts

 Prototyping allows you to try out different ideas and see how they work in practice.
 This can help you identify the strengths and weaknesses of each concept, and make informed decisions about which ones to pursue.
+Through testing and refining prototypes, designers can enhance the user experience, resulting in a product that is intuitive, user-friendly, and aligned with user expectations.

 Identifying and resolving design issues